Never Say Die!: Release and critical reception

 Speaking in October 1978 of the new album, Osbourne said, "It's a combination of what we've all been through in the last 10 years.
 It's a very varied album.
 Like, we started out playing in blues clubs, because British blues – like John Mayall and early Fleetwood Mac – was the thing at the time.
 We were into a twelve-bar trip and early Ten Years After-style stuff.
 So it's part of that sort of trip.
 Then there's the heavy thing and the rock thing.
 It's not just steamhammer headbanging stuff all the way through ...
 We got rid of all our inner frustrations: what each of us individually wanted to put down over the years but couldn't because of the pressures of work.
 So we put a lot of painstaking hours into developing this album."
 However, Osbourne quickly soured on the LP, telling After Hours in a 1981 interview "The last album I did with Sabbath was Never Say Die! and it was the worst piece of work that I've ever had anything to do with.
 I'm ashamed of that album.
 I think it's disgusting".
 He went on to claim that the band flew to Toronto in January during sub-zero temperature "purely because the Rolling Stones had recorded a live album there."
 In 2013, Osbourne told Mojo, "I'd go down to the studio and I heard what sounded like a jazz band playing.
 Is this really Black Sabbath?
 I'd just fuck off."
 Osbourne was fired by the band eight months later.

+Wil Malone, who oversaw the jazz-inflected horns arrangements on the album, is a British music producer and arranger, who, besides working with Black Sabbath, went on to work with Iron Maiden, Todd Rundgren, The Verve, Massive Attack, and Depeche Mode.

+Jon Elstar, who was recruited to play harmonica on "Swinging the Chain," had also played on releases by R & B proto-punk band The Pretty Things, as well as appearing on reggae releases on Trojan Records label.